 Mesopristes argenteus (Cuvier 1829) silvery, referring to overall silvery coloration of adults

-Mesopristes cancellatus (Cuvier 1829) latticed or cross-barred, referring to pattern of horizontal stripes on body cross by 3-4 vertical bars
+Mesopristes cancellatus (Cuvier 1829) latticed or cross-barred, referring to pattern of horizontal stripes on body crossed by 3-4 vertical bars

 Mesopristes elongatus (Guichenot 1866) elongate, referring to what Guichenot believed was a more-elongate body compared to known congeners in Datnia (=Mesopristes)